The William R. Levin Awards for Research in the History of Art

 - Email your file to firstname.lastname@example.org.
 Make your subject line state your Lastname.Firstname Levin Award application and include either Before 1750 or Since 1750 to specify the award (for example, Archino.Sarah Levin Award application – Since 1750).

 Abiding by these guidelines can affect the success of your application.

 There is no fee for application for the award.

 Entries must be submitted by August 31, 2020 at midnight EDT.
-The award recipients will be announced at the annual conference in Richmond, Virginia in October 2020.
+The award recipients will be announced during the annual conference.
 All applicants are notified of the committee’s decision within 60 days of the end of the conference.

 2019 - Yumi Park-Huntington